 CPA Kamar is a Deputy Auditor General under Financial Audit Services with vast experience in Public and Private Sector Accounting.
 He is a holder of Bachelor of Commerce and is a Certified Public Accountant of Kenya (CPA-K).
-He is aso a Certified Fraud Examiner (CFE), Certified Internal Auditor (CIA) and a member of ICPAK.
+He is a Certified Fraud Examiner (CFE), Certified Internal Auditor (CIA) and a member of ICPAK.

-CPA Edwin Kamar Deputy Auditor General - Financial Audit Services
+CPA Dr. Leonard R. Lari Deputy Auditor General-Financial Audit Services